carosellagiuliano-max/welltry/codex.md

   - API endpoints and server actions
   - UI components and pages
   - Background jobs and edge functions
-  - External integrations such as Stripe and email providers
+  - External integrations such as Stripe, email and SMS providers

 Project structure, example